Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Absorption
 ----------
 Some creatures have an Absorption score.
 After all DR has reduced the damage risked, and soaking has reduced the damage taken, Absorption applies.
-Absorption reduces the damage taken to 1, plus 1 for every time the damage meets the score and rolls over.
+Absorption reduces the damage taken to 1, plus however many times the Absorption score fits into it.
 Unless specified, Absorption applies to all damage except for :term:`true damage <damage type: true>`.

 .. admonition:: Example...
       :class: note

-      A creature has an Absorption of 3, and receives a devastating 7 damage after all other sources damage reduction.
-This damage would be reduced to a base of 1, and since its Absorption value fits into 7 twice, an additional 2 would be stacked on top, ending in a total of 3 damage received.
+      A creature has an Absorption of 3 and somehow receives 7 damage after all other sources damage reduction.
+This damage would be reduced to a base of 1, and since its Absorption value fits into 7 twice, 2 is added, ending in a total of 3 damage received.

 Bulk
 ----